 Total proceeds are the aggregate sum of the fair market value of all your crypto at trade/sell time across all your transactions (shown per taxable year on the tax page).
 In other words, the total fiat-value equivalent you got across all your crypto sells/trades.
 Total cost basis is the same — aggregate sum of the fair market value of all your crypto — but for at trade/receive time.
 In essence: how much was all the crypto you had worth at the time you got it.
 The difference between these two values is your capital gain.

-Depending on how frequently you trade crypto, these numbers can vary wildly from your net fiat invested (the amount of fiat money you have put into crypto).
-For example, let's suppose you bought 1 BTC for $1,000 and then sold it for $2,000.
+Depending on how frequently you trade crypto, these numbers can vary wildly from your net deposits.
+For example, let's suppose you bought one bitcoin (1 BTC) for $1,000 and then sold it for $2,000.
 Right before selling, your cost basis is $1,000 and after selling: